The properties of the $S$-wave $D_s\bar{D}_s$ bound state: The partial decay widths of the bound state

 with

-Then, we can obtaine the normalized BS wave function.
-If the $D_s\bar{D}_s$ bound state wave function obtained in the previous section does not satisfy this normalization equation (the left side of the normalization equation gives some constant $\mathcal{C}^2\neq 1$), one needs to make the replacement $\chi_P(|\mathbf{p}|)\rightarrow\chi_P(|\mathbf{p}|)/|\mathcal{C}|$ to ensure the correct normalization of the BS wave functions.
+Then, we can obtain the normalized BS wave function.
+If the $D_s\bar{D}_s$ bound state wave function obtained in the previous section does not satisfy this normalization equation (the left side of the normalization equation gives some constant $\mathcal{C}^2\neq 1$), one must replace $\chi_P(|\mathbf{p}|)\rightarrow\chi_P(|\mathbf{p}|)/|\mathcal{C}|$ to ensure the correct normalization of the BS wave function.

 Now, we proceed to study the decay widths of the $D_s\bar{D}_s$ bound states.
 The relevant interaction Lagrangians for the $D_s\bar{D}_s$ bound state decaying to $D\bar{D}$, $\eta_c\eta$, and $J/\psi\omega$ are \cite{Chen:2016ncs}